 It is easy to fail at this step because adults often present reasons with gaps.

 For example, reasons such as knowing more, becoming a lifelong learners and growing as a person are meaningful.

 But telling kids to study to get better grades so they can go to college sounds more important to parents than children.
 This is because we haven’t connected it to what it means to them.

 Getting higher grades, going to a better college, and getting a more fulfilling job for a more secure future life is a much better rationale for kids.
 Pointing out how their future life will be directly impacted is an excellent way to explain why they need to study.
 Therefore, don’t forget to say this part when giving them the rationale.

 Acknowledge feelings and show empathy

 Acknowledge and accept your child’s negative feelings if they don’t like to study.
 Respecting your child’s feelings is an important part of helping them internalize them.
-You can say, “I know that studying can be hard and not fun sometimes.”16
+It doesn’t mean you are agreeing to it.